jparrett/Amazon_Vine_Analysis/README.md

   - Paid: 285
   - Unpaid: 31,545

--5 Star reviews:
+- 5 Star reviews:
   - Paid: 163
   - Unpaid: 14,614

--Percentage of reviews that were 5 stars:
+- Percentage of reviews that were 5 stars:
   - Paid: 57.19%
   - Unpaid: 46.33%